IMF team visits Pakistan to kick the tires on economic reforms

 A team led by the IMF's regional adviser, Jeffrey Franks, is visiting this week to see if Pakistan is trying to meet conditions intended to promote reforms.

-The government has begun to tackle Pakistan's fiscal problems, but diplomats say true success will come only when tax evaders are punished.
+The government has begun to tackle Pakistan's fiscal problems, but true success will come only when tax evaders are punished, said one Western diplomat.

-Yousaf Nazar, a former head of Citigroup's equity investments unit, said previous governments had secured IMF help by emphasizing the country's role as a vital ally in the NATO-led war in Afghanistan against Taliban insurgents.

-"No government in Pakistan over the last 20 years has ever shown any intent to carry our serious reforms," Nazar said.
+"Their willingness to do the painful but necessary things up front suggests they're more willing to tackle this problem than their predecessors," said the diplomat, who declined to be identified because of the sensitivity of the topic.

 This time round, Sharif has promised the IMF to privatize loss-making state industries, reform a faltering energy sector, expand Pakistan's tiny tax base and cut government borrowing.

-Just 0.57 percent of Pakistani citizens paid income tax last year, contributing to one of the lowest tax-to-GDP ratios in the world.
-Public services are woefully underfunded.
+Just 0.57 percent of Pakistani citizens paid income tax last year, contributing to one of the lowest tax-to-GDP ratios in the world, which leaves public services woefully underfunded.

 "Now we have a good banking sector that is about 85 percent private," he said.
 "The global financial crisis hardly touched us."